Saaransh2006/Bruce-Becomes-Batman/README.md

 # Bruce Becomes Batman
-A portrayal of Bruce Wayne walking on a rainy night when he gets an idea of becoming 'The Batman'.
+A portrayal of Bruce Wayne walking on a rainy night when he gets the idea of becoming 'The Batman'.